nerdflation/nerdflation.github.com/_posts/2010-4-10-design-as-navigation.markdown

 ### Repeatable

 I want to be able to succeed consistently time and again, not just once in a while by chance.
-I also want to be able to teach success to others
+I also want to be able to teach others to succeed in the same way.

 ### Efficient